XingFramework/xing-book/work_flow_fe.md

 ```

 ### <a name="resource"></a>Create a Resource
-We will be looking at how to create a resource using [Relayer](https://github.com/LRDesign/relayer).
+We will be looking at how to create a resource using Relayer [https://github.com/LRDesign/relayer](https://github.com/LRDesign/relayer).
 This is the frontend resource object that talks to our backend API.
 ###### frontend/common/resources/Dog.js
-This file defines the resource for a single dog.
 ```javascript
 import RL from "relayer";
 import {Module, Config} from 'a1atscript';